 Hairouna Film Festival is a Vincentian and Caribbean film festival based in St. Vincent and the Grenadines.
-It is free to the public, and consists entirely of outdoor screenings in various communities all over the country.
+It is free to the public, and consists of virtual screenings and select outdoor screenings in various communities all over the country.

 This festival ONLY accepts CARIBBEAN FILMS.